Padmapani and Vajrapani – The Iconic Paintings of Ajanta Caves

 Ajanta Caves in Maharashtra has been on our travel bucket list forever but were not being able to make time.
 But patience brings good things they say.
 We finally visited Ajanta and Ellora Caves earlier this year.
 Our experience was overwhelming and months after the visit, we still pinch ourselves to check if our tour was real.
 There is so much to absorb here and a few more visits may perhaps do justice to our understanding of the magic called Ajanta.
 Yet we thought about recording a selection of experiences from Ajanta through short pieces.
 To this end, this is the first among our series of posts about Ajanta Caves.

 The first world heritage site in India is the Ajanta Caves.
-Ajanta Caves, world heritage site, made it to the UNESCO list in the year 1983 along with Agra Fort.
+Ajanta Caves, a world heritage site, made it to the UNESCO list in the year 1983 along with Agra Fort.
 It is estimated that the first phase of Ajanta caves was built during the period of Satvahana rule in the 2nd century BCE to 1st century CE.
 The second phase was built many centuries later during the 4th to 5th century CE.
 Ajanta comprises a series of caves that depict, through gorgeous paintings, tales of Jataka or the pre-birth of Buddha, and also stories of Buddha’s lives.
 Some of the caves do not have paintings but have detailed carvings based on the life of Buddha with a central Stupa for worship.

 Cave 1 Ajanta

 Cave 1 of Ajanta was built in the second phase of excavation under the patronage of King Harisena of the Vakataka dynasty.
-It is perhaps called Cave no. 1, not because of antiquity, but because it is the first cave that a visitor comes across when they enter the Ajanta complex.
-Cave 1 is a huge gallery-like space in a cave that was, as per researchers, to serve as a temple to Lord Buddha and meditation hall for monks.
-In fact, the outside portico has elaborate carvings of monks in meditation, dancing girls and animals.
+It is perhaps called Cave No. 1, not because of antiquity, but because it is the first cave that a visitor comes across when they enter the Ajanta complex.
+Cave 1 is a huge gallery-like space in a cave that was, as per researchers, to serve as a temple to Lord Buddha and a meditation hall for monks.
+In fact, the outside portico has elaborate carvings of monks in meditation, dancing girls, and animals.
 But it does not quite prepare you for the splendour inside that was created with very basic tools about 2000 years ago.

 Also read: Aurangabad beyond Ajanta and Ellora Caves